Antonio de Luca (artist)

 Antonio de Luca (born August 24, 1975) is a Canadian creative director and photobook designer based in New York.
 He is an assistant editor and visual columnist at The New York Times.

 In 2010 de Luca partnered with Bruno Ceschel's organisation Self Publish, Be Happy as art director to design, promote and publish self-published photobooks.
-In 2013 he became the art director and designer of Five Dials a digital literary magazine published from London by Hamish Hamilton.
+In 2013 he became the art director and designer of Five Dials a digital literary magazine published in London by Hamish Hamilton.

 As art director for Self Publish, Be Happy de Luca was awarded Best Photography Books of 2012 by The Guardian, The Best Books of 2012 by Photo-Eye and Time's Best of 2012: The Photobooks We Loved.
 He has also curated Follow Me for Either/And commissioned by The National Media Museum London, on humankind's desire to follow.

 De Luca is the founder and curator of an international illustration exhibition called The 100 $HOW™.